Error Handling

 "github.com/fox-gonic/fox" "github.com/fox-gonic/fox/httperrors")

-// Define custom errorsvar ( ErrUserNotFound = &httperrors.Error{ HTTPCode: http.StatusNotFound, Code: "USER_NOT_FOUND", Message: "User not found", }
+// Define custom errorsvar ( ErrUserNotFound = &httperrors.Error{ HTTPCode: http.StatusNotFound, Code: "USER_NOT_FOUND", Err: errors.New("user not found"), }

 type User struct { ID int `json:"id"` Name string `json:"name"` Email string `json:"email"` Balance float64 `json:"balance"`}

-func main() { router := fox.New()
+func main() { router := fox.Default()

 // 1.
 Simple error router.GET("/error/simple", func() (string, error) { return "", errors.New("something went wrong") })